av1-community-contributors/codec-wiki/docs/terms-of-use.md

 Contributors may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 Parts of this website may offer an opportunity for users to post & exchange opinions & information in certain areas of the site.
 We do not filter, edit, publish or review Comments prior to their presence on the website.
 Comments do not reflect the views & opinions of contributors, its agents and/or affiliates.
 Comments reflect the views & opinions of the person who posts their views & opinions.
-To the extent permitted by applicable laws, the site's host & wiki contributors shall not be liable for the Comments or for any liability, damages or expenses caused and/or suffered as a result of any use of and/or posting of and/or appearance of the Comments on this website.
+To the extent permitted by applicable laws, the site's host & wiki contributors shall not be liable for the Comments or any liability, damages or expenses caused and/or suffered as a result of any use of and/or posting of and/or appearance of the Comments on this website.

 Part of the nature of a community-developed wiki is the ability for members of the community to make contributions to the contents of the site.
-Contributors are responsible for their own contributions to the site, & we shall not be liable for the contributions or for any liability, damages or expenses caused and/or suffered as a result of any use of and/or posting of and/or appearance of the contributions to this website.
+Contributors are responsible for their own contributions to the site, & we shall not be liable for the contributions or any liability, damages or expenses caused and/or suffered as a result of any use of and/or posting of and/or appearance of the contributions to this website.

-We reserve the right to monitor all Comments and/or contributions & to remove any Comments and/or contributions which can be considered inappropriate, offensive or causes breach of these Terms & Conditions.
+We reserve the right to monitor all Comments and/or contributions & to remove any Comments and/or contributions which can be considered inappropriate, offensive or causes a breach of these Terms & Conditions.

 You warrant & represent that: